Questions

 Are there Orthodox and/or egalitarian services?

-Every year there is a Shabes minyen.
-We have an Orthodox and egalitarian minyen both Friday night and Saturday morning.
+We usually have an Orthodox and egalitarian minyen both Friday night and Saturday morning.
 Please note both minyonim are held only when there are enough volunteers, who organize themselves beforehand.
+If you want to help organize these, please be in touch, yvokh@yugntruf.org.

 Back to Yidish-Vokh